Nate Coggins

-Nate Coggins (born 1978-09-25) is a former Arena Football League defensive specialist.
-He played for the Georgia Force (2005-2006), the Austin Wranglers (2007) and is playing the 2008 season with the Columbus Destroyers.
+Nate Coggins (born September 25, 1978) is a former Arena Football League defensive specialist.
+He played for the Georgia Force (2005–2006), the Austin Wranglers (2007) and the Columbus Destroyers (2008 season).

 High school years

 Coggins attended North Atlanta High School in Atlanta, Georgia and was a letterman in football, wrestling, and baseball.
 In football, he was named the Team's Most Valuable Player, received the Golden Helmet Award, and won All-City honors and All-Metro honors.
 In wrestling, he won All-City and All-Metro honors.
 He graduated from North Atlanta High School in 1997.

 College years

 Coggins attended the University of West Georgia and was a letterman in football.
 In football, he was a three-time All-Gulf South Conference selection, a two-time All-American, and was named the Gulf South Conference's Defensive Player of the Year as a junior.